Detect and redact personally identifiable information (PII)¶

-PII includes names, addresses, phone numbers, email addresses, tax identification numbers, and other data that can be used (alone or with other information) to identify an individual.
+Personally identifiable information (PII) includes names, addresses, phone numbers, email addresses, tax identification numbers, and other data that can be used (alone or with other information) to identify an individual.
 Most organizations have regulatory and compliance requirements around handling PII data.
-AI_REDACT is a fully-managed Cortex AI Function that helps you help redact PII from unstructured text data, using a large language model (LLM) hosted by Snowflake to identify PII and replace it with placeholder values.
+AI_REDACT is a fully-managed Cortex AI Function that uses a large language model (LLM) to help you detect, locate, and redact PII from unstructured text data.

-AI_REDACT can help you prepare text for call center coaching, sentiment analysis, insurance and medical analysis, and ML model training, among other use cases.
+AI_REDACT can help you prepare text for call center coaching, sentiment analysis, insurance and medical analysis, and machine learning (ML) model training, among other use cases.

 Tip